 This early producer is an heirloom vegetable that produces large, round heads.
 The blue-green leaves are rich in nutrients and are delicious raw or cooked.
 Copenhagen Market cabbage plants must be timed to mature before summer heat amps up or the heads are prone to cracking.

 It took two years to arrive in America, where it was first offered by the Burpee company.
-The heads are 6-8 inches (15-20 cm.) and weigh up to 8 pounds (3,629 g.).
+The heads are 6 to 8 inches (15-20 cm.) and weigh up to 8 pounds (4 kg.).
 The heads are very dense, and the interior leaves are a creamy, greenish white.

 Growing Copenhagen Market Cabbage